 Wrapping up marginal revenue: Importance of total revenue and quantity sold

 Using the right analytics software will help you keep tabs on the most important KPIs for your business and ensure your revenue is always controlled.
-By drawing insights from your performance and incorporating marginal revenue analysis into your business strategy, you’ll take your business to the next level and maximize profits.
+By drawing insights from your performance and incorporating MR analysis into your business strategy, you’ll take your business to the next level and maximize profits.